Penalty Points

 Endorsement of Points

-The penalty points system provides for endorsement of penalty points on fix charged penalties and conviction in Court for road traffic offences.
+The penalty points system provides for endorsement of penalty points on fixed charged penalties and conviction in Court for road traffic offences.
 A wide range of offences attract penalty points.
 The legislation specifies the number of penalty points recorded on a licence by reason of an offence.
 Generally, the fixed charge penalty allows for a lower number of penalty points.

 The general principle is that the penalty payments for a fixed charge offence are significantly less than on conviction in court.
 In many cases there is a one penalty point on payment of a penalty notice with three-points on conviction in court.
 In the case of more serious offences there are three point penalty points for payment on a fixed charge notice and five penalty points for conviction in court.